pulp-platform/padrick/docs/config_file.rst

 TX_en.

 For each **dynamic** pad signal, a configuration register is auto-generated for **every pad instance**.
-This provides the user with control control over the signal in the default case, where no *Port* is routed to this particular pad instance's pad_signal.
+This provides the user with control over the signal in the default case, where no *Port* is routed to this particular pad instance's pad_signal.
 Thus, pad_signals of type dynamic can be controlled by all connectable (more on how to control connectivity in chapter `Port